 Stability Versus Neutral Running Shoes

-The main difference between neutral and stability shoes is neutral shoes allow the feet to move and flex naturally, while stability shoes help guide the foot into a certain position to help prevent overpronation.
+The main difference between neutral and stability shoes is that neutral shoes allow the feet to move and flex naturally, while stability shoes help guide the foot into a certain position to help prevent overpronation.
 Our advice before buying a pair of running shoes is to have an expert at a local running specialty store examine your gait.
 Most people pronate some, but if you overpronate and your feet roll inward after impact with the ground, you might consider a stability shoe.
 Stability shoes might also help if you’re prone to Achilles tendinitis, runner’s knee, or shin splints.

 Another way to determine if you need stability shoes is to look at the wear pattern on the bottom of your current running shoes.
 If your shoes’ medial — or inward side — has more wear than the rest of your outsoles, you probably need stability shoes.
 Lastly, consider the height of your arches.
 It’s not always the case, but a general rule is those with low or flat arches will benefit more from stability shoes than those with medium or high arches.

 You’ll also want to know the width of your foot.
 The basic rule is you don’t want any part of your foot hanging off the midsole.
 Many shoe brands — like Hoka, Brooks, and New Balance — offer standard and wide-width models of specific shoes to fit more foot sizes and styles.
 Getting the correct width is crucial to comfort and shoe longevity, as the upper can tear if the shoe’s width is too narrow for your foot.
 A shoe that is too wide will allow your foot to slide around.
-A good fit will allow your toes to splay and wiggle some but not let your feet move around inside the shoe.
+A good fit will give your toes space to splay and wiggle some but not let your feet move around inside the shoe.
 If you’re looking for a shoe with a wide toebox, consider the Topo Athletic Cyclone 2 or the Altra Torin 7.

 Heel-to-Toe Drop Considerations

-The heel-to-toe drop is the difference in the stack height of a shoe between the heel to the toe.
+The heel-to-toe drop is the difference in the stack height of a shoe between the heel and the toe.
 Stack height is the distance between your foot and the ground and comprises the midsole and outsole.
 A common heal-to-toe drop typically falls in the 6- to 10-millimeter range.

 While the drop is typically a personal preference, some things must be considered.
 For example, a higher heel stack height and drop might feel better and help with a smoother transition from the heel strike to the toe-off if you’re a hard heel striker.
 On the other hand, a lower drop can help with lower back tightness as it can help lengthen posterior muscles and tendons like the glutes and hamstrings.
 However, a lower drop shoe probably isn’t best if you have had Achilles tendon issues or chronically tight calf muscles.

 Every person’s feet and ankles move a little differently throughout the various parts of their gait.
 A foot’s arch will collapse slightly throughout a stride for shock absorption.
 If an arch collapses too much, the entire foot and ankle roll inwards, and this is commonly referred to as overpronation.
 People who overpronate often have issues with their ankles, Achilles tendons, shins, knees, and/or hips.
-Wearing a stability shoe, like the Brooks Adrenaline GTS 22, can guide your foot into a more neutral position.
+Wearing stability shoes, like the Brooks Adrenaline GTS 23, can guide your foot into a more neutral position.
 Low arches are often associated with overpronation.
 On the other side of the spectrum, some people have high arches that don’t collapse enough during their stride, called underpronation or supination.
 This puts all of the impact on the outside part of the foot and can cause plantar fasciitis, pain in the pelvis, and issues with the lumbar spine.

 The shape of your arch and how it moves throughout your stride determines the level of arch support you need in a shoe.
 Visiting a running store to have your gait analyzed is the best way to determine if you need extra arch support to stay injury-free and running comfortably.

 The uppers of road shoes need to be durable enough to stand up for long miles while letting your feet breathe so they don’t get sweaty.
-Moisture build-up combined with friction and heat can lead to blisters far too quickly, so lightweight uppers are crucial.
+Moisture buildup combined with friction and heat can lead to blisters far too quickly, so lightweight uppers are crucial.
 Since road shoe uppers don’t frequently get scraped against rocks and roots like trail shoes do, they can be much lighter and breathable than their counterparts.
 Many of the shoes in this guide were selected for the comfort and breathability of their uppers.
 Our testers especially loved the upper of the Saucony Endorphin Speed 3, finding it stretchy, comfortable, and able to provide a secure lockdown.